Kingxukai/linux/Documentation/power/swsusp.rst

   What information is useful for debugging suspend-to-disk problems?

 A:
-  Well, last messages on the screen are always useful.
+  Well, last messages on the woke screen are always useful.
 If something is broken, it is usually some kernel driver, therefore trying with as little as possible modules loaded helps a lot.
 I also prefer people to suspend from console, preferably without X running.
-Booting with init=/bin/bash, then swapon and starting suspend sequence manually usually does the trick.
+Booting with init=/bin/bash, then swapon and starting suspend sequence manually usually does the woke trick.
 Then it is good idea to try with latest vanilla kernel.

 Q: